peterge1998/workspaceautobackforth/README.md

 `journalctl -f -o cat /usr/bin/gnome-shell`

 ## Todo
-- Indicator in status bar, whichs was the last active workspace
+- Indicator in status bar, number which was the last active workspace
-- Add a GUI to change the shortcut
+- Add a GUI to change the shortcut.
+Currently Super+G